-- In this lecture, we will provide a brief overview of the Python programming language for data science and materials science. - This will form the basis for your first lab on materials data wrangling in Python. - Very quick overview of chapters 1-4 of the Python Data Science Handbook[1] + materials science libraries. - Content is targeted at giving a complete beginner to Python and the scientific python stack enough background to get started. - This lecture is extremely heavy on practical demos and examples.
+- In this lecture, we will provide an overview of the Python programming language. - This will form the basis for your first lab on materials data wrangling in Python. - Very quick overview of chapters 1-4 of the Python Data Science Handbook[1] + materials science libraries - Content is targeted at giving a complete beginner to Python and the scientific python stack enough background to get started. - This lecture is extremely heavy on practical demos and examples.
 Please bring your laptop so that you can follow along. - Coding is best learned by attempting to solve a practical problem.
 The goal of this lecture is not to comprehensively cover all the libraries (which would be impossible in a one-quarter course).